wehostvoip/fsteams/README.md

 ./install.sh
 ```

-### 5 - Generate the digital certificate and add it to FreeSwitch certificates
+### 5 - Generate the digital certificate and copy then to the freeswitch directory

 Install certbot